colrcheng/aptus_rock64/README.md

-# Aptus 2019 - Build on Rock64 Single Board Computer(SBC)
+# Aptus 2019 - Build on Rock64 Single Board Computer(SBC)  - Ayunfan image
 ## Build Aptus image from scratch

 ### Download on this image and write it to a MicroSD card: